php-deal/framework/README.md

-For postconditions (Ensure contract) and Invariants subclasses inherit contracts and they don't need @inheritdoc.
+For postconditions (Ensure and Invariants contracts) subclasses inherit contracts and they don't need @inheritdoc.
 Example:

 ```php